vicente-ramos/ike-artifactory-ruby-vicente/README.md

-# IKEArtifactoryGem
+# IKE Artifactory

 Gem to interact with Artifactory using Ruby language.

 ## API

 #### ready
-Some IKEArtifactoryGem Client's methods use the *ready* method to check if the instance has valid values in its
+Some IKE Artifactory Client's methods use the *ready* method to check if the instance has valid values in its
 attributes:

 * *server*: Artifactory server hostname.